-In the beating heart of Rome, besides the Spanish Steps, there is a British house museum devoted to the short, but vivid lives of the Romantic poets.
+In one of the city’s most iconic and loved places, just besides the Spanish Steps, there is a British house museum devoted to the short, but vivid lives of the Romantic poets.

 The Keats-Shelley House is a memorial to John Keats, who died there in 1821, and to his fellows Percy B. Shelley and Lord Byron, who also lived in this area.
 It was opened to the public in 1909, and has served continuously as a museum since then.